 Buy your own hay corer so you can use it whenever you want.
 Many feed labs sell them for about \$300.

-Knowing the level in all components of the precalving transition diet of calcium, phosphorus, magnesium and DCAD is the only way to accurately assess the diet's milk fever risk.
-Take the time to fill in the feed lab's sample submission form properly and tick the box for transition feed analysis.
+Knowing the level in all components of the pre-calving transition diet of calcium, phosphorus, magnesium and DCAD is the only way to accurately assess the diet's milk fever risk.